nixworks/public/news/2016/03/3/index.md

 ##### Jordan-United States relations
 ### [The United States delivers eight UH-60 Black Hawk helicopters to Jordan to help the Jordanian Armed Forces defend the country from the threat of ISIL. ](/news/2016/03/3/the-united-states-delivers-eight-uh-60-black-hawk-helicopters-to-jordan-to-help-the-jordanian-armed-forces-defend-the-country-from-the-threa.md)
-_Context: UH-60 Black Hawk, Jordanian military, ISIL, Jordan-United States relations, United States, Jordan_
+_Context: Jordan, ISIL, United States, Jordan-United States relations, UH-60 Black Hawk, Jordanian military_

 ##### Honduran
 ### [Honduran indigenous environmental activist Berta Caceres is assassinated in her home in La Esperanza in Intibuca Department. ](/news/2016/03/3/honduran-indigenous-environmental-activist-berta-ca-ceres-is-assassinated-in-her-home-in-la-esperanza-in-intibuca-department.md)
-_Context: Honduran, Berta Caceres, La Esperanza, Intibuca Department_
+_Context: Honduran, Intibuca Department, Berta Caceres, La Esperanza_

 ##### Guyana
 ### [A riot at a prison in Guyana's capital Georgetown leaves at least 16 people dead.
 The riot began when inmates angered by a search that led to the confiscation of mobile phones set fires in one part of the prison. ](/news/2016/03/3/a-riot-at-a-prison-in-guyana-s-capital-georgetown-leaves-at-least-16-people-dead-the-riot-began-when-inmates-angered-by-a-search-that-led-t.md)
-_Context: cell phone-texting, Georgetown, Guyana_
+_Context: Georgetown, Guyana, cell phone-texting_

 ##### New Zealand flag debate
 ### [Voting begins for the second stage of New Zealand's flag referendum with the current flag going up against the design chosen on the first stage of the referendum.
 Voting will end on March 23 with polling showing the current flag is favoured to win. ](/news/2016/03/3/voting-begins-for-the-second-stage-of-new-zealand-s-flag-referendum-with-the-current-flag-going-up-against-the-design-chosen-on-the-first-st.md)